-Escaping the Pennsylvania coal mines, which claimed the life of his brother Calvin, Jacob Ellsworth Daubert went on to a fourteen-year major league career with the Brooklyn and Cincinnati ball clubs.
+Escaping the Pennsylvania coal mines, which claimed the life of his brother Calvin, Jacob Ellsworth Daubert went on to a fifteen-year major league career with the Brooklyn and Cincinnati ball clubs.
 Frequently compared to the legendary Hal Chase, Daubert was arguably the premier National League first baseman of the Deadball Era.
-A slashing chop hitter with tremendous bat control, Daubert won two batting championships while also setting a still-standing National League career record for sacrifices with 329.
+A slashing chop hitter with tremendous bat control, Daubert won two batting championships while also setting a still-standing National League career record for sacrifices with 392.
 In the reference book The Ballplayers, he was referred to as "modest, polite and colorless, though a tiger about money."

 He was able to escape a life in the mines when he signed a contract with a semi-professional team in Lykens, Pennsylvania.
 He started out as a pitcher, as many ballplayers do, but quickly was moved over to the first sack.
 He continued in semi-professional ball the following year, playing for a club in Kane, Pennsylvania.
 In 1907 he joined a Kane team that played in the Interstate League, part of organized baseball.
 He completed that season in the Ohio-Pennsylvania League with Marion.

 The American League Cleveland Indians gave Daubert a trial in 1908.
 Being still a raw talent, he was released to the Nashville club in the Southern Association for more seasoning.
 In 1909 he played for Toledo in the American Association, then returned to the Southern Association with Memphis.
 In Memphis Jake's game began to blossom, hitting .314.
 Scout Larry Sutton of Brooklyn in the National League purchased his contract and brought him to the major leagues in 1910.
 Daubert was to remain in the big leagues until his death in 1924.